CUPE 3902: History

 The predecessor of CUPE 3902 was the first graduate employee union to receive certification by a Labour Relations Board in North America.
 Prior to the certification by the Ontario Labour Relations Board in 1974, graduate employees in Canada had no representation in negotiating the terms and conditions of work.
 As of 2006, most graduate student employees in English Canadian universities had been unionized.

-Organizing drive

-In 1973?, the University administration recommended a 6% salary increase for all academic staff except TAs.
-The Graduate Students' Union (GSU) tried to get the University Administration to bargain with them, but the Administration refused.
-And so, on June 6, 1971? a group of 7 TAs met to form what became CUPE 3902.
-They organized to form a trade union for student academic workers in Canada.
-Prior to certification, members could be fired without cause, and had no avenue for appeal.
-The drive for a Union first met with success at Victoria College.
-The TAs at Victoria were granted a certificate as Local One, Graduate Assistants' Association (GAA).
-Since the Arts Departments were transferred from the Colleges to the University in 1974?, the Victoria unit ceased to have any employees.
-As a result a Collective Agreement was never entered into and representation rights lapsed.
-Local Two, GAA, was certified in 1974 after a legal battle and a certification vote.

 Negotiations begin

 The first collective agreement (1975-1977) reduced the 444 pay categories to three.
 Hiring procedures were established and a grievance procedure was formulated to solve problems and to settle disputes and differences of opinion between TAs and course instructors and the Administration.

 Growth of the national union

 At the same time, TAs and sessional lecturers were organizing at York University (now Local 3903 of CUPE) and Ryerson University (now Toronto Metropolitan University) (3904).
 The National Union grew, if chaotically, in those early years, organizing TAs at Lakehead University (3905), TAs and contract faculty at McMaster University (3906), and graduate assistants at OISE (3907).
 In 1980, the Union renamed itself the Canadian Union of Educational Workers (CUEW).
 CUEW eventually organized contract faculty at Trent University (3908), TAs and student instructors at the University of Manitoba (3909), contract faculty at the University of Ottawa (which disaffiliated in 1992), and contract faculty at Athabasca University (3911).
 By the early 1990s, organizing drives were launched which yielded two more locals — Dalhousie University (3912) and the University of Guelph (3913).